Senckenberg-Nature-Research-SDEI/collaborative_text_annotation/README.md

 # Collaborative Text Annotation
 Information Extraction Tools to annotate type specimen catalogs and competency-question outputs.

+## Paper
+The paper for this project has been accepted by the Sci-K workshop co-located with ISWC 2026 in Bari, Italy.

 ## Overview
 This repository provides two related workflows: